PART ONE: ANACHRONISM

 "Are you committed, Ana?"

 "I guess so…" The weight was really heavy.
-I know it was just five pounds, but, man, that weight was heavy, My arms felt like led.
+I know it was just five pounds, but, shit, that weight was heavy, My arms felt like stone.
 My legs felt like sausages.
 My head was pounding.
 I was coated in sweat.
 I felt gross.
 I felt unfit.
 And I did not want to be there.

 "What kind of answer is that?
 You came to me and said you wanted to get in shape.
 You said your life depended on it.
 And now you're giving me some kind of half-hearted answer.
 Are you committed, Ana?"